marczaku/csharp-201-intermediate/csharp-208-structs-value-types/README.md

 }
 ```

-Now, if you want to get the actual value of the field, you need to make sure, that it is not null and then cast it:
+In this example, we assign `null` to the age field, if the user decides, not to give his age.\
+This is a more elegant solution, than just assigning `0` or `-1` to his age:

 ```cs
 if(user.age != null) {
   Console.WriteLine("Next year, you will be " + (((int)user.age)+1) + " years old.");
 }
 ```

+Now, if you want to get the actual value of the field, you need to make sure, that it is not null and then cast it:

 Since this is ugly, C# has a more pretty solution again: